 Your doctor may change your dose of methadone during your treatment.
 Your doctor may decrease your dose or tell you to use methadone injection less often as your treatment continues.
 If you experience pain during your treatment, your doctor may increase your dose or may prescribe an additional medication to control your pain.
 Talk to your doctor about how you are feeling during your treatment with methadone injection.
 If you feel that your pain is not controlled or if your pain increases, becomes worse, or if you have new pain or an increased sensitivity to pain while you are using methadone injection, call your doctor.
 Do not use extra doses of methadone injection or use doses of methadone injection earlier than they are scheduled even if you experience pain.

 Do not stop using methadone injection without talking to your doctor.
 Your doctor will probably want to decrease your dose gradually.
-If you suddenly stop taking methadone, you may experience withdrawal symptoms such as restlessness, teary eyes, runny nose, yawning, sweating, chills, muscle pain, widened pupils (black circles in the middle of the eyes), irritability, anxiety, backache, joint pain, weakness, stomach cramps, difficulty falling asleep or staying asleep, nausea, decreased appetite, vomiting, or diarrhea.
+If you suddenly stop using methadone, you may experience withdrawal symptoms such as restlessness, teary eyes, runny nose, yawning, sweating, chills, muscle pain, widened pupils (black circles in the middle of the eyes), irritability, anxiety, backache, joint pain, weakness, stomach cramps, difficulty falling asleep or staying asleep, nausea, decreased appetite, vomiting, or diarrhea.

 Ask your pharmacist or doctor for a copy of the manufacturer's information for the patient.